The Mathematics of Tie Knots

 \section{Knots}

 We start by recalling some basic facts about mathematical knots that can be found in any introductory knot theory text, for instance \cite{adams,johnhen, liv,mura}.
 A {\em knot} is a simple closed curve in $\R^3$, and a {\em link} is a disjoint union of knots.
-Two knots are {\em equivalent} if they are ambient isotopic.
+Two knots are {\em equivalent} if one can be deformed into the other without one strand of the knot passing through another.
+(More formally, if they are ambient isotopic.)
 In this paper, we only consider {\em tame} knots, those that are equivalent to smooth knots.
 Knots are most often visualized using {\em{knot diagrams}}, which are knot projections that include the crossing information of the strands.

-Kurt Reidemeister \cite{Reidemeister} proved that two knots are equivalent if and only if their corresponding knot diagrams are related by planar isotopy and a finite sequence of Redemeister moves.
+Perhaps an easier way to understand whether two knots are equivalent is to look at their corresponding knot diagrams.
+Kurt Reidemeister \cite{Reidemeister} proved that two knots are equivalent if and only if their corresponding knot diagrams are related by planar isotopy and a finite sequence of Reidemeister moves.
 The Reidemeister 1, 2 and 3 moves are illustrated in \fig{R-moves}, where we assume that the knot diagram is fixed other than the local changes shown.

 In this paper we will often discuss two families of knots: twist knots and torus links.
 A $T_n$ {\em twist knot} is an alternating knot that consists of $n$ crossings created by twisting together two strands and a clasp that creates another two crossings.
 The $T_3$ twist knot is shown in \fig{exTwistTorus} (left).
 A {\em $(p,q)$-torus link}, denoted by $T(p,q)$, is any link which can be embedded in the torus.
 A $(p,q)$-torus link twists $p$ times around the longitude and $q$ times around the meridian of the torus.
 It is a well known fact (see \cite{adams, mura}) that if $\gcd(p,q)=1$, then $T(p,q)$ is a knot.
-In this paper we focus our attention of the $(2, p)$-torus knots (where $p$ is odd).
+In this paper we focus our attention on the $(2, p)$-torus knots (where $p$ is odd).
 For example, Figure~\ref{fig:exTwistTorus} (right) shows a $T(2,5)$ torus knot.